Storytelling workshop "graduates" shared stories about homelessness; eight to air on national radio show

 The Moth public events attract a devoted crowd; its open-mic StorySLAMs in Seattle sell out every time.
 Photo credit: Flash Rosenberg

-Nine graduates of The Moth's "Home: Lost and Found" workshops will tell their stories at the April 28 event, "Home Lost and Found-A Moth Community Showcase."
+Nine graduates of The Moth's "Home: Lost and Found" workshops told their stories at the April event.
 Learn a little more about them here.

 Liz Allen loves to climb up rocks, bike down hills and buy plane tickets.
 She is a former Title I sixth-grade teacher in Colorado and is finishing her law degree at the University of Washington.
 Her passion lies in educational equity and good policy.
 She always says yes to adventures.